Fadan1441/Motion-light-Sensors/README.md

 https://wokwi.com/projects/404448753594833921\

-but its a work in progress as the website always return the value 0 and controling the light sensor using the value from the website is yet to be figured out
+but its a work in progress as the website always return the value 0 and controlling the light sensor using the value from the website is yet to be figured out